deeplearning4j/deeplearning4j/README.md

 - [deeplearning4j/deeplearning4j](https://github.com/deeplearning4j/deeplearning4j)
 - [deeplearning4j/nd4j](https://github.com/deeplearning4j/nd4j)

-ScalNet use sbt, but due to [resolving issues](https://nd4j.org/dependencies), you must have maven available in order to copy some nd4j-native dependencies in classpath needed to run examples.
+ScalNet use sbt, but due to [resolving issues](https://nd4j.org/dependencies), you must have maven available to copy some nd4j-native dependencies in classpath, in orderto run the examples.

-However, this is automatically done in `build.sbt` and you don't need to do anything besides having maven installed.
+This is automatically done in `build.sbt` and you don't need to do anything besides having maven installed.

+If you use sbt in your own project, you will probably have to proceed the same way.
+When ScalNet will be using releases instead of snapshots, this won't be necessary.

 # How to use